List of Pose characters: Candy Ferocity

 Candy Johnson-Ferocity (portrayed by Angelica Ross) was a trans woman, the co-founder of the House of Ferocity.

 Initially a member of the House of Abundance, Candy leaves along with Lulu, after the house suffers from financial failings, and form the House of Ferocity.
 Candy continually argued and fought against the judgements and ridicule of Pray Tell and the other ballroom judges, even risking silicone injections from shady plastic surgeon, Ms. Orlando, in order to be perceived as more attractive.
 When Candy and Lulu struggle to maintain their house, Candy takes jobs in the sex trade.
 One night while working in a sleazy motel, Candy is murdered by one of her clients.
 At her funeral, she appears to various characters through spirit; she forgives Pray Tell for his previous judgemental attitude towards her, and expresses support for Angel and Lulu.
 Her parents, Darnell and Vivica, attend the funeral service and, despite spending most of their lives estranged from Candy, they finally accept her for who she is.
-Lulu, however, becomes distant during the service and comes to a realisation that she is unable to remember anything positive about her co-mother and angrily strips items of clothing from Candy's body before being pulled away by Damon, Lil Papi and Ricky.
+Lulu, however, becomes distant during the service and comes to a realisation that she is unable to remember anything positive about her co-mother and angrily strips items of clothing from Candy's body before being pulled away by Damon, Papi and Ricky.
 She leaves the funeral home in tears and is visited by Candy's spirit who comforts her.
 After this she visits Pray Tell to try and convince him to end his suffering and join her in the afterlife, and then appears briefly in the car when the other girls are returning from a trip to the beach.
 She is last seen vising Angel as a ghost during her bachelorette gathering to wish her marriage well and express how meaningful and important it is to their community.

 After being cast in American Horror Storys ninth season, Ross became the first transgender actress to have roles in the starring casts of two television series.